Skip to content

 return None

-module_models = {}
+module_models: Dict[str, Any] = {}

-for node in nodes_with_ref:
+for idx, node in enumerate(nodes_with_ref):

 ref_value = getattr(node, "ref", None)